Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 What exactly is oregano?

 Origanum vulgare (also known as Spanish thyme and wild marjoram) is the spice variety sold as oregano in Europe and the United States.
 It has anti-inflammatory properties and is beneficial to the cardiovascular and nervous systems.
 Because of its antioxidant and antibacterial properties, oregano is one of the best herbs for healing.
-It has been used in traditional medicine for thousands of years to treat upset stomach, respiratory complaints, and bacterial infections.
+It has been used in traditional medicine for thousands of years to treat upset stomachs, respiratory complaints, and bacterial infections.
 The Greek word “oregano” means “Joy of the Mountain,” and this herb’s name is derived from that meaning.
-It has a strong flavor and adds warmth to dishes and a subtle sweetness.
+It has a strong flavor and adds warmth and a subtle sweetness to dishes.
 One teaspoon of dried oregano provides about 8% of your daily vitamin K requirements.

 Health Benefits